Self-Care for Creatives

 I work, a lot.
 But not the type of work that feels like work.
 Like I REALLY love the things I’m doing.
-I work with the funniest kids during the day, then, run my practice (A Peace of Yoga), teach at a studio, volunteer, tutor, and work on Mako Mindfulness in the evening and on the weekends - and that’s not even everything.
+I work with amazing teachers, mental health professionals, and corporate folks during the day and keep this platform running by night - and that’s not even everything.
 I work more than I sleep, talk on the phone, hang out, and watch TV (I don’t even have one).
 It’s a sacrifice that is necessary for achieving my goals, but, there’s something a lot of us dream chasers need even more..

 We don’t sleep, sometimes we don’t eat, we’re creative at 2 & 3am and no one can tell us to go to sleep.
 How could we?
 We’re our own Management, Marketing, Content, Finance, and Operations Departments.
 If we don’t do the work early on, who will?
 How bad do we want it?
 What are we willing to sacrifice?
 Oh!
 And the s h a m e that comes with not using your time productively.
 Me and “My Tribe” (Jalesa of My Money Mogul and Melica of Chavez Counseling Services) are good for texting each other in the wee hours of the night talking about “you grinding, or nah?”.
 And I LOVE every single minute of it.
 I eat this stuff for breakfast after my oatmeal and apple.